 For many people, pets are more than just animals.
-They are loved members of the family.
+They are beloved members of the family.
 So, what happens to pets when couples divorce?

 Currently in Illinois, pets or “companion animals” are treated as personal property in dissolution proceedings.
 If parties are unable to come to an agreement, then the court will want to know facts that relate to the parties’ financial interests.
 Who originally purchased the companion animal or paid the adoption fee?
 Who paid the veterinary bills?
 Who buys the companion animal’s supplies and food?
 As of January 1, 2018, companion animals in Illinois will be treated more like family members.
 A new divorce law will go into effect on that date.
 With the new law, parties will be able to enter into an agreement allocating sole or joint ownership and responsibility of a jointly owned companion animal.